ian-wheeler/meriplex-obsidian-vault/README.md

 ## Support

-If you need any assistance or have any questions, please reach out to the support team at `support@meriplex.com`.
+If you need any assistance or have any questions, please reach out to the vault maintainer, Ian Wheeler, at `ian.wheeler@meriplex.com`.

 ---